-(141) "Stationary source" means any building, structure, facility, or installation at a source that emits or may emit any regulated air pollutant.
+(173) "Stationary source" means any building, structure, facility, or installation at a source that emits or may emit any regulated pollutant.
+Stationary source includes portable sources that are required to have permits under OAR 340 division 216.

-(142) "Substantial Underpayment" means the lesser of ten percent (10%) of the total interim emission fee for the major source or five hundred dollars.
+(174) "Substantial underpayment" means the lesser of 10 percent of the total interim emission fee for the major source or five hundred dollars.